evaera/RbxSync/README.md

 ## Installation
 RSync is designed with simplicity in mind: just download the executable and run it, and it will automatically install the plugin into ROBLOX Studio.
 Just let the application run in the tray while you're developing.

+Files will open with your system default `.lua` editor.

 RSync is designed to work on Windows only.

 **Note**: If you already have Studio open when you run the application for the first time, you will need to restart Studio for the plugin to load.